 Henk was implicated in the apparent racist killing of a Turkish immigrant in the poor, post-industrial town of Almelo.

-Turkish immigrant named Aziz Kara, 64, came to a head last Saturday.
+According to the newspaper Algemeen Dagblad, a long-running conflict between Henk, 61, his wife Ingrid, 59, and the family of a Turkish immigrant named Aziz Kara, 64, came to a head last Saturday.
 During an argument, Henk threw Kara to the ground.
 Kara went into a coma

 and later died.

 The sad irony of an apparent racist killing being committed by two people sharing the names of Wilders' mythical populist couple has been widely noted, furnishing material for comedians in an Amsterdam club on Friday night.

 Popular Turkish family

 Henk and Ingrid used to refer to Kara's family as "the mafia," putting on Dutch music to drown out their Turkish music, and complaining

 that the Turkish family, popular in the neighbourhood, was "spying on" them, the newspaper reported.